Afriski in Lesotho has big Olympic dreams for their local skiers. (Photo: Supplied)

 WATCH: Lesotho welcomes winter with 'big snow flakes' + where to hunt for snow in SA

-Returning to Afriski Mountain Resort for its fourth year in a row - WinterFest marked off the start of the winter ski and snowboarding season over the weekend from 7 to 10 June, and will be sending off the ski season with a bang for its second round from 23 - 26 August.
+Returning to Afriski Mountain Resort for its fourth year in a row - WinterFest marked off the start of the winter ski and snowboarding season over the weekend between June and August.

 This snow themed music festival appeals not only to heavy festival goers but also to ski enthusiasts and snowboarders alike.